jnbli/Email-Draft-Duplicator/README.md

 - [X] If there are no drafts available, add-on displays a message instead of the usual UI elements.
 - [X] UI reflects starred drafts.
 - [X] UI better handles drafts with no subject.
+- [X] Suggestions reflects maximum number of copies user can make for a draft.

 ### Performance Improvement(s) and Optimization(s)
-- [ ] Cache list of Gmail drafts and load the cached list for the `Select Gmail Draft` dropdown appropriately.
+- [ ] Cache UI elements.
+- [X] Implement maximum number of duplicates for a draft.
+- [ ] Develop a caching mechanism for drafts array data.

 ### Code Refactor and Fixing Bug(s)
 - [X] Use modern JavaScript syntax.